Loyalty (monument): Background

 Further research showed that in the summer of 1995 the dog had been riding in a car with a man and a girl.
 The car had crashed, the girl was killed on the spot, and the man was taken to a hospital where he died a few hours later; the dog survived.
 His name was not known, so people began calling him "Faithful" or "Kostya" (a hypocorism (affectionate diminutive) of Constantine which itself devolves from "constant, steadfast").

 People built doghouses for him and some tried to adopt him into their homes, but no such attempt succeeded: the dog always came back, looking for his master, nor would he stay in the shelters; all he would take from the people was food.
 In the snow and rain, in any weather and time of year, he was always in his spot.
 The dog always waited and ran up to all passing vehicles.
 Everyone who traveled that road from the old city to the new always saw Kostya running along the roadside or resting quietly on the grass.
 The citizens became very fond of Kostya and turned his story into a living legend.
 Stories about the dog were published throughout Russia.

 For seven years Kostya kept his post, but in 2002, he was found dead in the woods.
 A rumor spread that he had been hit by a truck driver who, fearing the wrath of the people, hid his body in the woods to conceal the evidence, thereby walking away from responsibility.
 However, there were no signs of injury to his body.

-The monument
+So it is thought that he died of natural causes.

 The loss of the popular dog was sad news for many residents.
 In his memory a homemade billboard was erected with the legend "Dog, teach us love and devotion", but it was often blown away by the wind and hooligans threw stones at it, so the city of Tolyatti initiated a campaign to construct a bronze statue of Kostya.